Padfoot7352/Cryogenesis/README.md

 # Honkai Impact 3rd
   Honkai Impact 3rd is a free-to-play RPG game created by game studio HoyoVerse an was released on October 14th, 2016.
-It is the spiritual successor to HoyoVerse's previous game, Houkai Gakuen 2 with many characters carrying over from their previous game.
+It is the spiritual successor to HoyoVerse's previous game, Houkai Gakuen 2 with many characters carrying over.
+The game takes place in a fictional alternate reality where Earth is attacked by an alien force known as the Honkai.
+The Honkai can take multiple different forms with the ability to possess machines and even humans (creating Herrschers).